Welcome to the sixth episode of Age Space Money, the podcast that gives you insight, ideas and perspectives on elderly care and finance.

 How do you encourage elderly parents to make sure they’ve written a will?

 Reassure them that they can create a will that is completely flexible.
+It is also in their best interests.

 They will need to identify who they want the executors and trustees to be, and any guardians if needed.